JonCat1/Jon-Catanzano---Sample/README.md

-# Jon-Catanzano-Comcast Writing Sample
+# Connected Applications Made Simple with APIs

 > **Warning**
 > **This is Jon Catanzano's writing sample for the Comcast Writing Challenge.** This document does not refer to an in-use API.

-# Connected Applications Made Simple with APIs

 This repository contains the documentation for [Medium](https://medium.com)’s API.